 What should I do if I am stressed at work?

 If you are feeling stressed at work, you should first try and discuss this with your manager or talk to HR.
 It’s advisable though to put all correspondence down in writing (usually email) so that you have a paper trail if the matter were to escalate.
 A reasonable employer should show concern and try and resolve the problem with you, whether it is reviewing your workload, responsibilities or working hours and offering for example, training or flexible hours depending on what is causing the stress.
 They should also schedule regular meetings with you in order to monitor progress on your recovery.

 If this informal approach does not elicit a response from your employer, then you should consider submitting a formal grievance which will inevitably be a more protracted process and usually involve your employer undertaking an investigation.
 Your employer should put in place measures that help you in the interim and review these regularly while your grievance is being dealt with.

-If the stress at work is harming your mental and/or physical health, you may feel that you have to remove yourself from the situation that is causing stress at work and take sick leave.
+If the stress is harming your mental and/or physical health, you may feel that you have to remove yourself from the situation that is causing stress and take sick leave.
 You will be paid either contractual sick pay while off (depending on your employment contract) or if not, you can obtain statutory sick pay (SSP) for up to 28 weeks.

 How can I expect my employer to react if I tell them I am stressed at work?

 One of your employer’s main legal duties is to ensure that you are safe at work and to reduce any risks that you may face whether this is from machinery, fellow employees or your workload.
 That said, an employer can expect that you should tolerate the normal pressures of work unless they know of a particular condition that makes you more prone to stress.